kmorales13/wondertax-calculator/README.md

-# Tax Calculator App
+# WonderTax Calculator

-Welcome to the Tax Calculator App, a SvelteKit-based project designed to help users estimate their federal taxes based on various inputs such as income, age, retirement contributions, and tax filing status.
+Welcome to the WonderTax Calculator, a SvelteKit-based project designed to help users estimate their federal taxes based on various inputs such as income, age, retirement contributions, and tax filing status.
 This application provides a user-friendly interface to input financial data and instantly see the estimated tax results.

 ## Project Description

-The Tax Calculator App allows users to:
+The WonderTax Calculator allows users to:
 - Enter their gross income.
 - Specify their age.
 - Input contributions to 401(k) and IRA accounts.